Dissipative response of driven bead-spring-dashpot chains: Outlook and conclusions

 \section{Outlook and conclusions}

 We have numerically evaluated the work statistics for a coarse-grained polymer model with internal friction subjected to driving protocols commonly encountered in single-molecule force spectroscopy experiments, namely, constant velocity (linear) and oscillatory (symmetric) pulling.
-The use of Hookean springs results in the work distribution being Gaussian and Jarzynski's equality is satisfied for the system and protocols discussed in the present work.
-The dependence of the dissipated work with the pulling trap stiffness, the internal friction parameter and the length of the chain are assessed for both the protocols.
+The dependence of the dissipated work with the pulling trap stiffness, the internal friction parameter and the length of the chain are assessed for both the protocols. {Standard Rouse results are recovered upon setting the internal friction parameter to zero in the current model.}

-While the connection between the dissipation incurred in pulling a bead-spring-dashpot chain and the damping coefficient of the dashpot is readily apparent for the case of a dumbbell ($N=1$), it is difficult to establish such a relation for chains with $N>1$.
-In the limit of high trap stiffness, we have formally shown that $\left<W_{\text{dis}}\right>\propto\varphi$, where the prefactors are simply the pulling velocity and distance, and independent of the internal friction parameter.
-For chains with $N>1$, the relationship is no-longer straightforward, since the dissipation depends on a prefactor that is a function of the internal friction parameter, and which cannot be ascertained \textit{a priori}.
-It is worth investigating if a transition between nonequilibrium steady states, where the strength of the flowfield experienced by the polymer chain is varied according to a set protocol~\cite{Latinwo2013,Latinwo2014,Latinwo2014a,Zhou2022,Ghosal2016,Sharma2011,Ghosal2016a}, may illuminate the connection between the work dissipated in stretching the chain and the damping coefficient of an individual dashpot.